 In the table below, please provide the bill number and effective date of any new legislation.
-Please include the code section that the bill amended and provide a brief description of the legislation.
+Include the code section which was changed because of the bill and provide a brief description of the legislation.
 Please include a statute number, hyperlink or URL, in the summary.
 Do NOT include the actual text of the Bill as that can be very lengthy.